vhscom/after-dark/README.md

 ]
 ```

-To configure a site-wide OpenGraph image and fallback for posts not specifying their own, add the following to your site parameters in `config.toml` in the `[params]` section:
+To configure a site-wide OpenGraph images and fallbacks for posts not specifying their own, add the following to your site parameters in `config.toml` in the `[params]` section:

 ```toml
 images = [